vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/vscode.md

 ## Try it!

-Place the above code in a notebook in order to try it.
+Place the above code blocks into notebook cells in order to try it.